redhat-cop/rhis-builder/README.md

 ## Phase 4 - Provisioning other hosts

 In this phase we deploy the remaining hosts in our configuration.
-With Satellite deployed and configured with a compute resource and bare metal discover, this section can be as large as we want.
+With Satellite deployed and configured with a compute resource(s) and bare metal discovery, this section can be as large as we want.

-In our sample configuration, this phase deploys 4 additional servers.
-These servers can be deployed on bare metal or vmware.
-If using bare metal pxe provisioning must be allowed and your configuration must point next-server to the Satellite.
-VMware deployments are also pxe based.
+In our sample configuration this phase deploys 4 additional servers.
+These servers can be deployed on bare metal or a compute resource (default is vmware).
+We are using PXE provisioning for our MVP, so it must be allowed and your configuration must point next-server to the Satellite.
+(Our base tests were done with external DHCP - opnsense in the VMware case)

-Aside: We are adding code to register VMware images - a work in progress.
-We will provide 3 methods.
+Future: We are adding code to perform more image based deployments.
+This is a work in progress.
+Some of the methods discussed include:
- 1. Register an existing template image with Satellite
+ 1. Register an existing template image with Satellite and configure hostgroup
- 2. Build a system with Satellite via PXE, save as a template and register the image with Satellite
+ 2. Build a custom image with Satellite via PXE on a hypervisor or using satellite PXE-less provisioning, save as a template and register the image with Satellite
- 3. Build an image with imagebuilder, upload to the compute resource and register with Satellite (this will eventually work for cloud providers as well).
+ 3. Build an image with imagebuilder, upload to the compute resource and register with Satellite.

+### Building the hosts
 We build the AAP controller node - currently 1, but trivial to make a cluster, including:
   - build the server instance using Satellite, includes configuring the hosts as IdM clients
   - download and extract the installer
-  - template our setup configuration
+  - template our setup configuration (the template supports complex/clustered installations)
   - launch ansible controller installer
   - create and configure IdM certificates for the controller
-  - build an exection environment with the proper certs for Satellite
+  - build an execution environment with the proper certs for Satellite
   - register the execution environment
-  - import the sample AAP configuration - inventories, projects, credentials, templates, workflows, etc.
+  - generate the sample AAP configuration - inventories, projects, credentials, templates, workflows, etc.
   - configure AAP for integrated authentication with IdM
   - test the configuration